oceansystemslab/Bluerov2_trajectory_dataset/README.md

 - Ux, Uy, Uz, Vx, Vy, Vz: the normalized input force (in body frame)
 - Fx, Fy, Fz, Tx, Ty, Tz: input forces in body frame
 - pwm_1 -> pwm_8: the raw pwm inputs to the eight thrusters

+The full dataset is stored in the folder.